 Freud’s Psychoanalytic theory laid the groundwork for many other psychologists and researchers such as Erik Erikson, Carl Jung, and Karen Horney to develop their theories of personality.
 His psychoanalytic techniques are still used by therapists to treat mental disorders.
 Regardless, his theory and its methods have always been criticized by many psychologists, researchers, and feminists due to certain factors.
 Here are some key points that are being criticized by the researchers.

-- Freud had only focused on the influence of various personality driving forces (id, ego, and the superego) on human behaviour without giving much attention to the other factors such as genetics, environment, or individual differences.
+- Freud had only focused on the influence of various personality driving forces (id, ego, and the superego) on human behaviour without giving much attention to other factors such as genetics, environment, or individual differences.

-- Psychoanalysis techniques that Freud has described require a significant amount of both money and time.
+- Psychoanalytic techniques that Freud has described require a significant amount of both money and time.
 These methods do not serve the purpose for the people who require a brief and effective therapy session, and also those who can not pay the hefty charges.

-- To effectively apply psychoanalytical techniques, the individual needs to possess a sufficient level of ego.
+- To effectively apply psychoanalytic techniques, the individual needs to possess a sufficient level of ego.
 The person with a high level of ego can easily balance their id and the superego with the assistance of the therapist.
 Hence, psychoanalysis is not suitable for people who possess a low level of ego.